-You can check out up to 15 books for 15 days.
+You can borrow up to 15 books for 15 days.

-OPAC= Online Public Access Catalog
+OPAC (Online Public Access Catalog)

-OPAC is an essential tool for finding the books and magazines you need.
-OPAC is useful for searching and can also be used to reserve books, extend the return date, or request books to be delivered from other campus libraries.
-OPAC is accessible online, and you can search and perform other operations from your home in the same way as in the library.
+OPAC is an essential tool for searching the books and magazines you need.
+You can also use it to reserve books, extend the return date, and request delivery from other campus libraries.
+OPAC is accessible online, and you can use it at home in the same way as in the library.Digital materials

-Digital materials

-Periodicals in digital format (e-Journals) and external database services are essential materials for learning and research, and our libraries offer an extensive collection of these resources.
-The usage of digital materials continues to grow, and you can take advantage of the library website as a portal for using these resources.
-Please access the digital materials from PCs in the library and PCs in other parts of the campus.
+Digital periodicals (e-Journals) and external database services are essential materials for learning and research.
+Our libraries offer an extensive collection of these resources.
+The use of digital materials continues to grow, and you can use the library website as a portal for using these resources.
+Please access the digital materials from the PCs in the library or other PCs on campus.